AU men’s basketball coach Dip Metress suspended for NCAA violations, assistant coach fired

 Metress was also found guilty of applying tacit coercion to his former assistant coach to ensure he did “whatever necessary” to assist the student athlete to complete and pass his academic work.
 The AU investigation states Metress indicated he did not ask the assistant coach to pick up the student and escort him to his test in Christenberry Fieldhouse.
 However, on March 9, 2021, Metress indicated he knew his assistant coach was in the room with the student athlete on that Saturday because the student athlete needed to get the test done.
 AU monitoring systems showed Metress communicated with the student athlete during the test in reference to Metress working on a discussion question for the student athlete.

 On July 14, 2021 Metress was officially notified of his suspension, which began July 15, 2021 with an end date of August 13, 2021.
 The suspension was subsequently extended to end on August 27, 2021.
 On August 27, 2021 Metress was notified that based on the results of the investigation he would receive a six-week unpaid suspension and final warning.
-According to the AU report, while Metress had served six weeks of the suspension so far, however only five weeks had been unpaid.
-Therefor, Metress must serve an additional suspension of two scrimmage/exhibition games and the first three games of the regular season.
+According to the AU report, while Metress has served six weeks of the suspension so far, only five weeks had been unpaid however.
+Therefore, Metress must serve an additional suspension of two scrimmage/exhibition games and the first three games of the regular season.
 The additional suspension serves as the additional one week of unpaid leave towards the initial suspension.

 Armstrong was notified of his suspension on July 14, 2021 pending investigation of NCAA violations.
 The suspension began on July 15, 2021 with an end date of August 13, 2021.
 His suspension was subsequently extended to August 27, 2021.
 Based on the findings of the investigation, Armstrong was terminated effective immediately on August 30, 2021.